drtychai/drtychai.github.io/_posts/35c3ctf/2018-12-29-35c3-filemanager.md

 Accept-Encoding: gzip, deflate
 ```

 Great!
-So now we know that _any_ URL can be fed to the instance and the we have the User-Agent.
+So now we know that _any_ URL can be fed to the instance and we have the User-Agent.

 ## WebApp